vesnx/Cypher/DelphiInside.md

-﻿# Delphi Inside: The Choice for Native Calls and AoT
+# Delphi Inside

+Introducing the WALTER Framework: **W**orkable **A**lgorithms for **L**ocation-aware **T**ransmission, **E**ncryption **R**esponse.
+Designed for modern developers, WALTER is a groundbreaking suite of NuGet packages crafted for excellence in .NET Standard 2.0, 2.1, Core 3.1, and .NET 6, 7, 8, and Pascall and C++ environments.
+By integrating Delphi's native development strengths, we’ve enhanced WALTER’s encryption capabilities to be robust and future-proof, ensuring that it excels in performance, stability, and cross-platform support.

+Whether you're tackling networking, encryption, or secure communication, WALTER offers unparalleled efficiency and precision in processing, making it an essential tool for developers prioritizing speed, security, and memory management in their applications.

 In the evolving landscape of software development, the need for applications that are both robust and capable of withstanding the test of time is paramount.
 As we continuously strive to enhance the WALTER framework's capabilities, our journey led us to a pivotal decision: transitioning to Delphi for handling native calls.
 This decision was not made lightly but was informed by Delphi's unparalleled strength in areas where .NET, despite its vast ecosystem, falls short, particularly in Ahead-of-Time (AoT) compilation and the support for long-term stability operations.

 ## Why Delphi?

-Delphi stands out as a leading development platform that inherently supports AoT compilation, allowing for the creation of platform-specific binaries without any compromise on quality or functionality.
-Unlike .NET, which offers limited AoT capabilities and lacks comprehensive support for certain critical features necessary for long-term stability, Delphi ensures that every compiled application is optimized for the target platform right from the start.
-This optimization includes not just performance enhancements but also an increased reliability over extended periods, which is crucial for applications requiring decade-long operational lifecycles.
+Delphi stands out as a leading development platform that inherently supports AoT compilation, allowing for the creation of platform-specific binaries without compromising quality or functionality.
+Unlike .NET, which offers limited AoT capabilities and lacks comprehensive support for certain critical features necessary for long-term stability, Delphi immediately ensures that every compiled application is optimized for the target platform.
+This optimization includes performance enhancements and increased reliability over extended periods, which is crucial for applications requiring decade-long operational lifecycles.

 ## Enhanced Security with Delphi